QuantGov/documentation/docs/tutorial/first_corpus.markdown

 )
 ```

-This is already almost exactly what we need.
-The one change we need to make is
+The driver is almost set up with exactly what we need.
+The one change we need to make
-to the `index_label` argument being passed in: we need it to reflect the two
+is to modify the `index_label` argument being passed in: we need it to reflect the two
 levels of our index---the *Federal Register* section and document number.
 Edit
 the driver file so that it looks like this: